Skip to Main Content

 • Can be used at Vending Machines on campus in John Pugh Hall, the Student Housing Lodge, and Egan Classroom wing.

 • Expire at the end of each semester.
-Any unused funds at the end of the semester will be removed from your meal plan and are non-refundable.
+Any unused swipes at the end of the semester will be removed from your meal plan and are non-refundable.

 • Are financial aid eligible.
 As long as you have enough aid, your meal plan can be paid for with financial aid awards.